mierl/ZHT/Readme.txt

 =============================================
 Compile options
 ---------------------------------------------
-Compile your code in following way or simply update Google Protocol Buffers installing paths in simComp.sh and use the script. g++ -g -Xlinker -zmuldefs -I/where-you-installed/include $sourceFile -o $executableFileName -L/where-you-installed/lib -lz -lstdc++ -lrt -lpthread -lm -lc -lprotobuf -lprotoc meta.pb.cc d3_tcp.cpp d3_udp.cpp
+Compile your code in following way or simply update Google Protocol Buffers installing paths in simComp.sh and use the script.
+Use this if you specify the location of installing Google Protocol Buffers.
+If not, leave the -I and -L options blank. g++ -g -Xlinker -zmuldefs -I/where-you-installed-google-protocol-buffers/include $sourceFile -L/where-you-installed-google-protocol-buffers/lib -lstdc++ -lrt -lpthread -lm -lc -lprotobuf -lprotoc meta.pb.cc novoht.cxx net_util.cpp zht_util.cpp -o $fileName
 =============================================
 What to compile:
-hash-phm.cpp //server
+server_general.cpp //server
-client.cpp //client
+client_general.cpp //client
-haltServer.cpp //stop servers

 ---------------------------------------------